prateek025/image-classification-dnn/README.md

-# Image Classfication using Dense Neural Network
+# Image Classfication using Neural Networks